You are always welcome

 Readings for this Sunday - Click HERE

-Sunday - February 25 - 2nd Sunday of LENT
+Sunday - January 19 - 2nd Sunday of ORDINARY TIME

 Readings for this day - Click HERE